 Name the Letters Page:

 On this page, the letters print with a dot below them.
-Kids can name each letter as they touch each dot.
+Kids can focus on learning each individual letter and begin to learn how to spell their name as they touch each dot on this page.

 Name Tracing -Dotted:

-Three sets of name tracing pages are included in the resource.
+If your kids are ready to learn to write their names, the document includes three sets of name tracing pages.
 On the first, kids can trace the dotted letters of their name.
 You can use a marker to make a small colored dot on the starting point to help beginners with proper letter formation.

 Name Tracing – Dotted with Lines:

-Another tracing page includes lines to help kids see the proper height and formation of each letter.
+Another tracing page includes lines to help kids learn the proper height and formation of each letter.
+This page also help kids see that some letters are tall and some are short.
+Do any of the letters have tails, hooks, or dots?

 Name Tracing – Over the Solid Line: